stjudecloud/docs/docs/guides/data/command-line.md

 ```

 !!! note
-    If you are a St. Jude internal user, you'll need to follow [this
+    If you are a St. Jude employee, you'll need to follow [this
     guide](https://wiki.dnanexus.com/Command-Line-Client/Login-and-Logout#Generating-an-authentication-token) to log in instead.

 ### Selecting a project